cncf/servicedesk/README.md

 - Envoy has invested significantly in fuzzing and OSS-Fuzz has reported more than [700](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Denvoy%20Type%3DBug&can=1) bugs as well as [81](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Denvoy%20Type%3DBug-Security&can=1) security relevant bugs
 - Fluent-bit has been fuzzed for slightly more than a year, and OSS-Fuzz has reported more than [100](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Dfluent-bit%20Type%3DBug&can=1) reliability issues and more than [50](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Dfluent-bit%20Type%3DBug-Security&can=1) security issues.

 For an example where fuzzing was determined to have limited effects consider [Cloud custodian](https://github.com/cloud-custodian/cloud-custodian).
-Cloud custodian is a project written in Python and is very horisontal in its architecture in that it does not have deep code complexities.
+Cloud custodian is a project written in Python and is very horizontal in its architecture in that it does not have deep code complexities.
 This is an example where fuzzing will have limited results as discussed in detail in a [PR](https://github.com/cloud-custodian/cloud-custodian/pull/6832) on the Cloud Custodian repository.
 However, Cloud Custodian still benefited from fuzzing finding a bug in the code of Cloud Custodian where fuzzing could be applied, but, in comparison to the other projects mentioned above Cloud Custodian is not integrated into OSS-Fuzz.

 The following list indicates some common software properties that means your code is likely to benefit from fuzzing
 - High code complexity